yochannah/carpentries.org/pages/values.md

 permalink: /values/
 ---

 Shared values and goals have long been the starting point of communities of practice as they identify changes they want to see and start working together towards these changes.
 Between July and November 2019, The Carpentries team formed a Task Force which worked with our community to identify and articulate The Carpentries Values.
-Read [a long-form report detailing the work of the Values Task Force] (https://github.com/carpentries/task-forces/blob/master/2019/articulating-the-carpentries-values/2019-11-carpentries-values-summary.md).
+Read [a long-form report detailing the work of the Values Task Force](https://github.com/carpentries/task-forces/blob/master/2019/articulating-the-carpentries-values/2019-11-carpentries-values-summary.md).

 Here are the nine core values of The Carpentries: